-These account for almost a fifth of the remaining (i.e. other than training) shared support costs and are agreed by the Church of England's General Synod.
+These account for almost a fifth of the remaining shared support costs (i.e. other than training) and are agreed by the Church of England's General Synod.

-Most of these relate to the costs of running the central functions of the Church of England and the costs associated with the CHARM housing schemes for retired clergy.
+Most of these relate to the costs of running the central functions of the Church of England and the costs associated with the Church's Housing Assistance for the Retired Ministry (CHARM).
 Whilst the national costs are heavily supported by the Church Commissioners, each diocese is asked to make a contribution.
-In our case this a little under £400,000 per year.
+In our case this a little over £400,000 per year .